Skip Navigation

 This field is for validation purposes and should be left unchanged.

-Working with foodservice providers, students can change food procurement to reflect their values, promoting sustainable, inclusive, and plant-focused eating habits on campuses and beyond.
+Working with foodservice providers, students can influence a change in food procurement to reflect their campus values, promoting sustainable, inclusive, and plant-forward eating habits on campuses and beyond.

-All-you-care-to-eat settings provide an especially ripe opportunity for DefaultVeg–and dramatic potential impact.
+All-you-care-to-eat settings provide an especially ripe opportunity for plant-based defaults to make an impact

-Our research suggests that DefaultVeg more than doubles the amount of plant-based food eaten, while keeping diner satisfaction almost level across the board, and in some cases increasing it Across three different universities, we found that while only 26.9 percent of dishes served were plant-based on control days (meat default), on DefaultVeg days, 57.6 percent of dishes were.
-Our recent overview of research addressing the effectiveness of nudges further supports the promise of DefaultVeg in these settings.
+Our research suggests that shifting to plant-based by default more than doubles the amount of plant-based food eaten, while keeping diner satisfaction high.
+Across three different universities, we found that while only 26.9 percent of dishes served were plant-based on control days (meat default), on plant-based default days, 57.6 percent of dishes were.
+Our recent overview of research addressing the effectiveness of nudges further supports the promise of plant-based defaults in these settings.

-The promise of DefaultVeg on college campuses extends beyond dining halls, too.
-Campus coffee shops can use oatmilk by default as the inclusive and sustainable choice.
-Faculty can make their department events DefaultVeg, and student groups can host DefaultVeg events, too.
+The promise of plant-based defaults on college campuses extends beyond dining halls, too.
+Campus coffee shops can serve oat milk by default as the inclusive and sustainable choice.
+Faculty can make their department events Plant-Based by Default, and student groups can host DefaultVeg events, too.

-• In 2022 At Northwestern University‘s student government passed legislation that includes a 70 percent plant-based requirement, and relies on proven behavioral nudges such as opting into animal-based products at catered gatherings and presenting animal-based products last at buffet-style events.
+• In 2022 Northwestern University’s student government passed legislation that includes a 70 percent plant-based requirement and relies on proven behavioral nudges such as opting in to animal-based products at catered gatherings and presenting animal-based products last at buffet-style events.

 • New York University has also welcomed DefaultVeg with open arms, adopting plant-based defaults in its student government and in the Office of the Provost.
 Both students and administrators recognize the transformative potential of plant-based defaults.
 NYU’s Office of Sustainability also went DefaultVeg, curbing the school’s emissions through plant power, following in the footsteps of Harvard’s Office of Sustainability.

-• Meanwhile on Pacific Time, Western Washington University’s College of the Environment has gone DefaultVeg for the planet
+• On the West Coast, Western Washington University’s College of the Environment has adopted plant-based by default for their campus.

-In addition to progress led by student ambassadors, nearly 400 schools have begun to incorporate plant-based nudges in their dining halls as the result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.
+In addition to progress led by student ambassadors, more than 400 schools have begun to incorporate plant-based nudges in their dining halls as the result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.

 The plant-forward food wave doesn’t stop at U.S. borders